Manteswar

-Monteswar is a community development block that forms an administrative division in Kalna subdivision of Purba Bardhaman district in the Indian state of West Bengal.
+Manteswar is a community development block that forms an administrative division in Kalna subdivision of Purba Bardhaman district in the Indian state of West Bengal.

 History

 Administrative set up

 When subdivisions were first formed by the British in 1860, Manteswar was one of the police stations of Kalna subdivision.
 It is also mentioned in Peterson's District Gazetteer of 1910.

 Movements

 In the wake of the movements against the partition of Bengal in 1905, Bandhab Samitis or Mahamaya Samitis were formed at Kalna, Manteswar and Purbasthali for physical training and revolutionary activities.
 In 1926–27, Damodar canal was developed for irrigation purposes.
 However, when canal tax was imposed opposition developed in Memari, Manteswar, Bhatar, the Ausgram community blocks and other irrigated areas.
 In 1938–40 the Congress organisation was strengthened by Gopen Kundu, Narayan Choudhury and Abdur Rahman.
 In 1943, when Damodar River flooded the entire area, relief was organised in the Manteswar area by the Communist Party.